-- Name and address at the time you tested
+- Your name and address at the time you tested

 - College and scholarship program codes of score recipients

-Most employers who ask for SAT scores don't require an official score report.
+Most employers who ask for SAT scores don't require official score reports.
 However, be prepared to provide one, if asked.
 Also, make sure employers know whether the maximum score when you took the test was 1600 or 2400.

 The date when you took the test shouldn't matter much to employers for making comparisons.
-A 2000/2400 from 2015 is supposed to be equivalent to a 2000/2400 from 2007.
-Both scores should be indicative of the same skill level and percentile score.
-However, scores from the current SAT, which was redesigned in March of 2016, are slightly inflated relative to previous versions of the test.
+A 2000/2400 from 2015 should be equivalent to a 2000/2400 from 2007.
+Both SAT scores should indicate the same skill level and percentile score.
+(We talk more about this below.)

-Finally, check out this post to learn who uses SAT scores.
+Finally, be sure to check out this post to learn who uses SAT scores.